contao/docs/docs/manual/article-management/content-elements/include-elements.en.md

 </dl>
 ```

-The "Template daat" set in the content element are available in the `keys` array:
+The "Template data" set in the content element are available in the `keys` array:

 ![Template Variablen]({{% asset "images/manual/article-management/en/template-data.png" %}}?classes=shadow&width=400)